xtexx/central/docs/user/actions.md

 ### secrets

-A map of the respository secrets.
+A map of the repository secrets.
 It is empty if the `event` that triggered the `workflow` is `pull_request` and the head is from a fork of the repository.

 Example: `${{ secrets.MYSECRETS }}`

 ### vars

-A map of the respository variables.
+A map of the repository variables.

 Example: `${{ vars.MYVARIABLE }}`